 If you’re showing symptoms of COVID-19 or are self-isolating, please do not come to our hospitals or clinics.
 Instead, contact your service to inform them and rearrange your appointment.

-You can read a digital copy of the letter we recently sent out to all patients about these changes.
+You can read a digital copy of the letter we sent out to all patients about these changes.

-When attending an appointment, please do the following:
+When attending your appointment, please remember to: